aakash-dabhade18/Flight-Fare-Prediction/README.md

   python app.py
 ```

 By default, flask will run on port 5000.
+Deployment Link : http://127.0.0.1:5000/ (Link will open Locally)

 <br><br>